shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 + `libiconv2.dll`
 + `libintl3.dll`
 ...to the same folder. (*shortcut* - the same zip file I gave you that has the `canadiana.sh` in it has all of the helper files in it too.
 You could navigate to this unzipped folder, open a gitbash window there, and run the scripts.
 In this case, FYI, all you needed installed was gitbash.)

+**A Windows Gotcha** It might happen that you have my zipfile with all the necessary files downloaded and extracted on your machine, and yet, despite everything, when you type the `canadiana.sh` command you get a `file not found error`.
+On Windows 10 machines (and perhaps some Windows 8 machines), you will need to add the dot slash at the beginning: `./canadiana.sh`.
+The script might then run, but if you look at the output carefully, nothing is being downloaded and there is also a `jq not found` error being printed out.
+To solve this, you'll need to edit `canadiana.sh` and find the spots where the script calls the `jq` command and replace it with `./jq`.

 ###An alternative Windows installation